feature-not-a-bug/stroke-text-gimp/README.md

 # Stroke Text - Gimp Script

-A script that makes it easy to rasterize a text layer and stroke the text with a background color.
+GIMP script that strokes text with the currently selected background color.
+Expects a text layer to be selected and will rasterize the text layer and merge with the background color.

 ## Example